-Another issue we may be facing is the enormous push by the Virginia State Board of Elections and legislators for all localities to convert to optical scan voting equipment by January 1,2016, without any state or federal funding provided.
-Rough estimates on the cost would be around \$300,000 which would not include each election's coding and testing expenses, the need for optical scan paper ballots for every voter in the locality (over 45,000) each election, and the needed additional storage required by both the county for the equipment and the Clerk of Court for the huge increase in ballots that will be housed there for retention and recount purposes.
-This has not been mandated yet but we have been told it is coming; it should not come without adequate state funding.
+Another issue we may be facing is the enormous push by the Virginia State Board of Elections and legislators for all localities to convert to optical scan voting equipment by January 1, 2016, without any state or federal funding provided.
+Rough estimates on the cost would be around \$300,000 for Augusta County.
+And this would not include each election's coding and testing expenses, the need for optical scan paper ballots for every voter in the locality (over 45,000) each election, and the needed additional storage required by both the county for the equipment and the Clerk of Court for the huge increase in ballots that will be housed there for retention and recount purposes.
+This has not been mandated yet; however, we have been told it is coming; it should not come without adequate state funding.
+Such a mandate without funding is fiscally irresponsible.